ArcelorMittal reports results for the first quarter 2016

 ArcelorMittal is listed on the stock exchanges of New York (MT),

 Amsterdam (MT), Paris (MT), Luxembourg (MT) and on the Spanish stock exchanges

 of Barcelona, Bilbao, Madrid and Valencia (MTS).

 For more information about ArcelorMittal please visit:

 and safety - Own personnel and contractors lost time injury frequency rate

 and safety performance, based on own personnel figures and contractors lost

-time injury frequency (LTIF) rate, remained stable at 0.88x in the first
+time injury frequency (LTIF) rate, improved to 0.72x in the first quarter of

 Company’s effort to improve the Group’s Health and Safety record continues and